What you should know about charcoal tablets for dogs

 The faster you notice poisoning and give him charcoal tablets, the faster this countermeasure will work.
 The poison should meet with the charcoal tablets in the stomach and intestinal tract.

-You should definitely have a Not Ration at home.
+You should definitely have emergency rations at home.

-Remember to take these tips into account!
+Remember to Follow These Tips!
 After you've given him charcoal tablets, your four-legged friend still needs to see the vet right away!

 What are charcoal tablets?